dyingwillow/costanza/README.md

 # George Costanza

-the George Costanza Discord but
+the George Costanza Discord bot

 ### Requires the discord.py and dotenv modules.
 ```